paypal/genio/README.md

 With the --schema argument option, Genio will attempt to guess the specification type based on the file extension of the argument.
 If you follow non-standard naming convention for your files, please use the --wsdl / --wadl / --json-schema arguments instead.

 Once you have generated source files with genio, you can use them in your project in conjunction with PayPal's core SDK libraries.
-You can find more language specific instructions [here](https://github.com/paypal/genio/wiki/Using-genio).
+You can take a look at the sample [hello world projects](https://github.com/paypal/genio-sample/tree/master/hello-world) and read language specific instructions [here](https://github.com/paypal/genio/wiki/Using-genio).

 ## Supported languages